The ecommerce returns problem (and how to tackle it)

 - Bridge online / offline: where possible, show customers where they can see their chosen product in store ahead of ordering (especially for larger items).
 Embrace technology such as AR to assist customers in understanding how your product meets their needs.
 Think ‘fitting room’ tech (such as TrueFit or ASOS’s Virtual Fitting Solution), or AR apps that enable you to virtually paint your walls (Dulux Visualizer) or see exactly how stylish a ‘Billy’ bookcase would look in your lounge (IKEA Place).
 Reduce shipping fees by encouraging customers to make their returns in-store (at the same time, you’ll have the chance to immerse them in a physical brand experience).

-Well, in what’s forecast to be another tough year for UK retailers, the ecommerce returns problem is not going anywhere.
+In what’s forecast to be another tough few years for UK retail, the ecommerce returns problem is not going anywhere.

 But, by taking action to drive out simple but effective improvements in the customer experience, brands can redress the balance between consumer demands and commercial risk.